 Interesting facts

-When is World Prematurity Day celebrated in 2022?
+When is World Prematurity Day in 2025?

 World Prematurity Day is observed on November 17 each year.